Nic30/hwtHls/doc/index.rst

 The goal of this transformation is to translate input SSA to RTL netlist with minimum amount of resources, minimum control complexity and maximum throughput and minimum latency.
 However without additional specification the goal would be infeasible (It is not generally possible to achieve all mentioned at once.)
 In addition the user code may require optimizations which are specific to an application, for example some some applications are using a dynamic reconfiguration which allows to dynamically reconfigure part of the chip to perform a different function.
-If this is the case it is necessary to detect or select segments which could be loaded to a reconfiguration site and which do not need to work at the same time \cite{Maxeler}.
+If this is the case it is necessary to detect or select segments which could be loaded to a reconfiguration site and which do not need to work at the same time [Maxeler]_.
 In order to provide sufficient flexibility and to simplify the use several heuristic are implemented to cut circuit on sites which are processed separately.